julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 - Tools and Aids: Depending on the task, various tools or aids can substitute for the index finger.
 For instance, using a stylus or certain types of grips for writing, typing, or handling objects can mitigate the absence of the index finger.
 - Rehabilitation and Prosthetics: Advances in medical technology provide prosthetic options or rehabilitation methods that can partially restore the functionality of the index finger.
 Prosthetics and rehabilitation therapy can help individuals regain some dexterity and movement.

+### Real life example of the disastrous consequences of following the YAGNI principle

+The Ariane 5 rocket failure in 1996 was attributed to a software error.

+The rocket swerved off course and exploded 40 seconds after liftoff due to an unhandled overflow/carryover during a 64-to-16-bit floating point to signed integer conversion.

+The module responsible for the exception was redundant at the time of the crash, and its function was related to alignment before lift-off, required to run for some time after lift-off with the previous version, Ariane 4.

+The oversights in the software resulted in a genuine disaster.
+The possibility of this Operand Error had been considered, but due to maximum workload constraints, protection was only applied to four of seven variables, despite the fact that analyses showed that this particular conversion could throw an Operand Exception.

+This is most likely due to the system constraints, in addition to a combination of reasonably high certainty that this error would not occur.

+The failure was a result of a tragic lack of humility and a requirements error.

+Had they not followed the YAGNI principle, they would have been able to prepare the system for what was required and avoid the failure.

+It caused a loss of around $370 million and a reputation loss for the European Space Agency and the French space program.

+It was not the only reason why the rocket failed but it is one of the reasons.

 ## ~Read the fucking manual (RTFM)~

 In theory, the manual contains all the information needed to use the system effectively and efficiently.
 It should be the primary source of information for users.